gutma-org/flight-logging-protocol-development/Flight_logging_protocol.md

 5. _Partial and Batch logging_: "Standard log" and "Extended log" is compatible with partial and batch logging, in case of partial or batch logging, as long as the GeoJSON object is valid, the protocol does not mandate what is to be logged so a series of points can be logged between a time duration.
 6. _Compliance_: By adopting a minimal "standard logging" in GeoJSON, operators implementing this protocol can pre-empt any future legislation around standardization of protocols by adopting a widely accepted format of reporting.

-### Key Differences

-This protocol is backwards-compatible so entities using the production version protocol will not need to make any changes to their software as far as the published protocol is concerned.
-This protocol however, introduces a new component that is a additional output in GeoJSON.
-In addition to the Latitude / Longitude that is specified in GeoJSON, the standard log asks that additional attributes such as ground speed, altitude and a timestamp be written in the properties.
-Any other information can be added as properties and is left to the operator.

-The concept of "Standard Log" is introduced as a GeoJSON and the log format introduced in the production version is kept as is and can be considered as a "Extended Log".

 ## Data types